 - The gains you would have earned if the broker had not defrauded you.

-If you believe your investment broker engaged in misconduct by churning your account, contact our broker misconduct attorneys at Stock Market Loss.
+If you believe your investment broker or financial advisor engaged in misconduct by churning your account, contact our broker misconduct attorneys at Stock Market Loss.
 We serve clients in all 50 states.
 You can also call us at (866) 932-1295.